Bless the Beasts and Children (film): Production and reception

 A bidding war broke out over the film rights, which Stanley Kramer eventually won.
 Kramer negotiated with Columbia Pictures for the right to produce and direct the film, which made its world premiere at the Berlin Film Festival in August 1971, as the United States's entry in the international competition.
 Kramer later commented on Soviet reception of the film, stating that they "viewed [the film] as a preachment against Kent State and My Lai," when he had envisioned more of a statement about the "gun cult" in America and how "easy availability of weapons contributes to violence."

+In his two-star review, film critic Roger Ebert expressed his frustration with the film's lack of cohesive message, debating whether the film was about the buffalo, the "neurotic kids" and the parents that raise them that way, or about gun control.
+Roger Greenspun of The New York Times argued that the film was not too particular subtle in equating the kids to the buffalo as a "trapped and endangered species" while labeling the film's thesis as "feeble".
+In his three-star review for his movie guide, Leonard Maltin listed it as "exciting and well-intentioned, if repetitious."